 The term non-government covers the business- and the household sector.
 It is, obviously, of utmost importance whether the increase of financial assets takes place in the household or the business sector.
 Peter Cooper treats the first case and ignores the second completely.
 Let us remedy the omission.

-There are three cases in a consumption economy without government activity, (i) household sector spending C is equal to wage income Yw, or (ii), spending C is greater than wage income Yw, or (iii), spending C is less than wage income Yw.
+There are three cases in a production-consumption economy without government activity, (i) household sector spending C is equal to wage income Yw, or (ii), spending C is greater than wage income Yw, or (iii), spending C is less than wage income Yw.

 Here, case (i) is taken, i.e. budget balancing of the household sector, i.e. C=Yw.
 When government is added with pure deficit spending, i.e. spending G is positive and taxes T are zero, then the sum C+G is greater than wage income Yw.
 Accordingly, public deficit spending produces monetary profit for the business sector Qm≡C+G-Yw with C=Yw.